 You can see the YouTube of this section here

-I set off from Camping Rosaleda on Saturday morning, heading towards Zahora.
+I set off on Saturday morning to get to Zahora.
 The ride back onto the route took some time, this was in urban areas, it was very windy and difficult to ride in a straight line.

 Around two thirds of the way across this expanse I stopped at an old fort, Torre Vigía de Castilnovo, to shelter from the wind for a while.
 I got talking to a lovely young Spanish lady, whose name escapes me, that was also sheltering from the wind.
 And this is where I discovered that the heavy winds had a name!
 It’s called the Levante Wind, which blows from the East, through the Gibraltar Strait, and hits the Cadiz coast for ten days, a couple of times a year.
 And it started the day I started my ride!!

 I started to check the weather apps out, and this night it was to be blowing, what I thought was 45 kilometers per hour, but turns out it was 45 Knots per hour.
 Pretty bloody strong!